 Driving is not possible on the other Cru spring break trip.
 “The second one is an international trip to the Netherlands.
 We will be joining students from Northern Michigan and Western Michigan Crus.”

 Raubingers says the students will stay with Cru staff members living in the Netherlands.
 During the week they’ll go to a college in Tulberg to plan a party to be thrown at the end of the week.
 “Every day they’ll go around the campus and let the students know about the party and how much God cares about them,” Raubinger says.
 “It’s a long flight from Marquette to Tulberg, but very worth it from what I was told by those who went last year.”

 "Most alternative spring break trips inherently have social justice in the program, but we want to expand that and be intentional."

 Another Tech Christian organization, His House, will once again send a group on a mission trip to Mexico.
 In past years, His House students have helped with home construction and built a church.

 While many of Tech’s alternative spring breaks are annual affairs, a trip providing an “inner city” perspective is a new offering.
 The Social Justice Spring Break is defined as a “service trip” which will take eight students and two advisors to Memphis, Tennessee.
-The trip is a collaboration between the Center for Diversity and Inclusion and Student Activities.
+The trip is a collaboration between the Center for Diversity and Inclusion and Student Leadership and Involvement.